 In an FPGA, registers are ‘free’ in that every LUT has a flop.
 So people are used to doing lots of pipelining and registering.
 But in an ASIC, these are the most ’expensive’ cells in terms of area, so it’s better to do more with combinational and only use flops where necessary.
 This might mean doing deeper levels of combinational logic with fewer flops in between.

-As well as functional testing with a simulator and testbench, you should consider gate level testing.
-This allows you to simulate the actual layout of your GDS (post synthesis).
+As well as functional testing with a simulator and testbench, you should consider Gate Level testing.
+This gives increased confidence that your design will work when it’s manufactured.